-Wiring the Inverter AC2 Input (Generator)
+Wiring the Inverter AC Input

-- 1. Route the wires (HOT2, NEUTRAL2, and GROUND2) from the generator through one of the strain relief clamps on the inverter (Item 8, Figure 1-2).
+- 1. Route the wires (HOT, NEUTRAL, and GROUND) from the AC electrical main panel through one of the strain relief clamps on the inverter (Item 8, Figure 1-2).
 Tighten the strain relief clamp securely on the wires.
 Always leave a little extra slack in the wiring.
-Refer to Figure 2-9. - 2.
-Connect the HOT2 wire (black) from the generator's dedicated breaker to the inverter's AC2 (GEN IN) terminal. - 3.
-Connect the NEUTRAL2 (white) from the generator's neutral busbar to the inverter's NEUTRAL IN terminal. - 4.
-Connect the GROUND2 (green or bare copper) wire from the inverter's AC GROUNDS terminal to the generator's ground busbar.
+Refer to Figure 2-9 for this procedure. - 2.
+Connect the HOT wire (black) from the main panel's dedicated breaker to the inverter's HOT IN terminal. - 3.
+Connect the NEUTRAL (white) from the main panel's neutral busbar to the inverter's NEUTRAL IN terminal. - 4.
+Connect the GROUND (green or bare copper) wire from the inverter's AC GROUNDS terminal to the main panel's ground busbar.